 1. Be a feather-feet driver

 Give yourself enough time to get where you’re going—you won’t have to worry about arriving late and there will be less temptation to exceed the limit.
-When you can avoid rushing, there’s less risk of an accident and you’ll burn less gas.
+This will reduce the risk of accidents and help you cut down on hard breaking and fast acceleration, which in turn saves you gas.

 From other cars

 Drive defensively and be aware of the other cars on the road.
 Always keep a safe distance between you and the vehicle in front of you.
 This gives you more time to react, so you won’t have to brake suddenly.

 From heavy vehicles

 Heavy vehicles have longer braking distances and wider blind spots than passenger vehicles.
 If there’s a heavy vehicle behind you, put your turn signal on well in advance and leave extra space for the driver to brake safely.

 Pay attention to pedestrians, cyclists and motorcyclists, and be respectful towards them.
 You should always be courteous.

 Look out for crosswalks and stop as soon as you see a pedestrian step into a crosswalk or if they look like they’re about to cross.

 Stay alert when approaching an intersection.
 Stop your vehicle before the stop line and give priority to pedestrians and cyclists.